 GeneCards Summary for HP Gene

 HP (Haptoglobin) is a Protein Coding gene.
 Diseases associated with HP include Anhaptoglobinemia and Plasmodium Falciparum Malaria.
-Among its related pathways are Binding and Uptake of Ligands by Scavenger Receptors and amb2 Integrin signaling.
+Among its related pathways are Innate Immune System and amb2 Integrin signaling.
 GO annotations related to this gene include serine-type endopeptidase activity and hemoglobin binding.
-An important paralog of this gene is PROC.
+An important paralog of this gene is HPR.

 UniProtKB/Swiss-Prot for HP Gene